 5 Reasons Why People Don’t Trust Your Landing Page

-One of the primary obstacles of selling online is trust.
+One of the primary obstacles to selling online is trust.
 If you gain your audience’s confidence, you have a greater chance of making sales, and when it comes to effective landing page creation, the goal is to position yourself as a trusted resource and not a stranger.

 A Weak or unrealistic Headline